Ketamine-Medetomidine General Anesthesia Occurs With Alternation of Cortical Electrophysiological Activity Between High and Low Complex States: Conclusions

 \section{Conclusions}

-In the present research, we inferred the complexity of electrophysiological neural records of a database respective to a Ketamine-Medetomidine anesthetic induction experiment in a macaque subject chronically implanted with a dense ECoG electrodes array at the subdural space along the right brain hemisphere.
-We have inferred the dynamics of the complexity of the neural activity over distinct cortical areas and the spatial-temporal patterns established along the cortex, during awakened resting state and general anesthesia conditions.
-The unfolding of the transition to induced unconsciousness has also been followed.
-We have verified that during awakened resting-state conditions, the complexity is relatively uniform across the cortex, despite some events of localized reduction of complexity frequently occurring at the occipital and temporal lobes.
-We have found that the first remarkable changes in the complexity of neural activity occurred within about $\approx$ 1.5 to 2.0 minutes after the Ketamine-Medetomidine cocktail was administrated, and unrolled as a considerably rapid process that took about 30 to 40 seconds to succeed.
-During general anesthesia, at a local level, the complexity of neural activity assumed a remarkable higher variation having the maximum values about the same as those found during the resting state, and the lower values much smaller.
+In the present research, we inferred the complexity of electrophysiological neural records in a database respective to a Ketamine-Medetomidine anesthetic induction experiment in a macaque subject chronically implanted with a dense ECoG electrode array in the subdural space along the right brain hemisphere.
+We have inferred the dynamics of the complexity of the neural activity over distinct cortical areas and the spatial-temporal patterns established along the cortex during awakened resting state and general anesthesia conditions.
+The unfolding of the transition to induced unconsciousness has also been observed.
+We have verified that during awakened resting-state conditions, the complexity is relatively uniform across the cortex, despite some events of localized complexity reduction frequently occurring at the occipital and temporal lobes.
+We have found that the first remarkable changes in the complexity of neural activity occurred within about $\approx$ 1.5 to 2.0 minutes after the Ketamine-Medetomidine cocktail was administered and unrolled as a considerably rapid process that took about 30 to 40 seconds to succeed.
+During general anesthesia, at a local level, the complexity of neural activity assumed a remarkably higher variation, with the maximum values about the same as those found during the resting state and the lower values much smaller.
 The frontal region was the one that presented the most prominent alterations.
-Regarding the spatiotemporal patterns assumed by the cortex as a whole, we verified that during Ketamine-Medetomidine general anesthesia the cortex alternated among high and low complex states.
-Those high complex states displayed features that resembled the patterns found during the awakened resting-state conditions, nonetheless, they were still distinguishable at all times.
+Regarding the spatiotemporal patterns assumed by the cortex as a whole, we verified that during Ketamine-Medetomidine general anesthesia, the cortex alternated between high and low complex states.
+Those highly complex states displayed features that resembled the patterns found during the awakened resting-state conditions.
+Nonetheless, they were still distinguishable at all times.

 \end{multicols}

 \begin{multicols}{2}

 \end{multicols}